 That not all people have access to all the same housing opportunities is called life in a free-market society.
-But the fair housing folks want life to be more fair and the ads are warming us up for some really fun social engineering.
+But the fair housing folks want life to be

 The wormiest of three ads posted online features a mother and daughter just home from visiting mom's workplace.
 Daughter is breathless with wonder at how diverse Mom's workplace is, but wants to know why everyone in their neighborhood "looks just like us?"
 Dum-de-dum-dum.

 A cheerful, third-party voice explains that "diversity shouldn't be left behind at work each day.
 In our neighborhoods, we can create a greater appreciation and respect for cultural differences.
 And prepare our children for the global life that lies ahead.
 After all, your family doesn't live in a 9-to-5 world.
 Why should diversity?"

 Another ad called "Parallel Lives" features a boring white guy and an exciting Latino.
 White Guy is dull because "my neighborhood always stayed the same."
 Latino is vivacious and engaging because his diverse neighborhood "always got more interesting!"

 In a flourish of diversity solidarity, dull White Guy and fascinating Latino say in unison: "I want my kids to live a richer life."

 Doesn't everyone?
 But is diversity the key to prosperity and happiness?
 Or, is diversity what naturally occurs when people from different backgrounds are drawn to a nation where prosperity can be earned and the pursuit of happiness is a founding principle?